 - The benefit information: How much benefit the insurance company will pay on a monthly basis if you are unable to work because of disability.
 Usually, LTD plans pay anywhere from 50-80% of your pre-disability income.

-- The waiting period: This refers to the amount of time you must survive before the disability insurance benefits become payable.
+- The waiting period: This refers to the amount of time you must survive before the disability coverage become payable.
 Generally, the elimination or survival period is 90 days for LTD plans.

-- The definition of disability: That is, how the insurer defines disability.
+- The definition of disability: That is, how the insurance company defines disability.

 - The benefit period: How long the benefits will last if you struggle with an injury or illness that prevents you from earning a paycheck.

-- Exclusions: This includes health conditions that can prevent you from qualifying for long term disability benefits.
+- Exclusions: This includes health conditions that can prevent you from qualifying for a disability policy.
 For example, most LTD policies (if not all) do not cover pre-existing medical conditions.

 Now let’s answer some common questions people ask about long term disability insurance.